sina-pirvand/Bankist/README.md

 # Bankist
-Simple simulator of the banking system with JavaScript
+Simple simulator of banking system with JavaScript